microsoft/onnxruntime/docs/ContribOperators.md

   Input tensors contains the hidden embedding of real tokens.
-  Token_offset records the offset of token in the unpacked input. cumulated_token_count records cumulated length of each sequnces length.
+  Token_offset records the offset of token in the unpacked input. cumulated_token_count records cumulated length of each sequence length.

   The operator only supports BERT like model with padding on right now.